chinylv/ConfigOpenMPI/README.md

 ConfigOpenMPI
 =============

-Config OpenMPI to enable more memory in usage.
+Configure OpenMPI to enable more memory in usage.

 ----------